MQKGitHub/Introduction-to-Cyber-Security/README.md

 ### 🛡️ Defensive Security Intro
 - Exploring how defenders secure systems, analyse logs, and monitor network activity.
 - Write-up will be added once the room is complete.

-### 💼 Careers in Cyber
-- A room focused on exploring different cyber security job roles.
-- Real-life stories and inspiration from people who transitioned into cyber.
-- Write-up coming soon.

----

-## 📌 Status: In Progress

-I'm working through each room steadily and updating this repo as I go.
-Everything I write up is aimed to help both my learning and others on the same path.

 ---